Kyubyong/bert_ner/README.md

 # PyTorch Implementation of Feature Based NER with pretrained Bert

 I know that you know [BERT](https://arxiv.org/abs/1810.04805).
-In the great paper, the authors claim that the pretrained models do great in NER without fine-tuning.
+In the great paper, the authors claim that the pretrained models do great in NER.
-It's even impressive, allowing for the fact that they don't use any prediction-conditioned algorithms like CRF.
+It's even impressive, allowing for the fact that they don't use any prediction-conditioned algorithms like CRFs.
 We try to reproduce the result in a simple manner.

 ## Requirements